vladbph/cymatix-doc/regextor/README.md

 # NLP utterance generator
+Looking for for semi-automated training set generation?
 NLP tool to unwind word level regular expression-like strings:
  '(take|drive) (me|) to (Seattle|Vancouver)' =>

   'drive  to Vancouver', 'drive  to Seattle', 'drive me to Vancouver',